SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ## Revisiting the Die DSL: a case for double dispatch
-@ch:doubleDispatch
+@cha:dsldd

 In Chapter *@cha:dsl@*, using the Die DSL we could only sum die handles together as in `2 D20 + 1 D4`.
-In this new chapter we extend the Die DSL implementation to support the sum of a die with another one or with a die handle \(and vice versa\).
+In this new chapter, we extend the Die DSL implementation to support the sum of a die with another one or with a die handle \(and vice versa\).

 One of the challenges is that the message `+` should be able to manage different types of receivers and arguments.
 The message will have either a die or a die handle as receiver and arguments, so we should manage the following possibilities: die + die handle, die + die, die handle + die handle, and die handle + die.
 While this extension at first may look trivial, we will take it as a way to explore double dispatch.

-Double dispatch is a technic that avoids hardcoding type checks and also is able to define incrementally the behavior handling all the possible cases.
+Double dispatch is a technic that avoids hardcoding type checks and also can define incrementally the behavior handling all the possible cases.
 Indeed double dispatch does not use any explicit conditionals and is the basis of more advanced Design Patterns such as the Visitor.

 Double dispatch is based on the _Don't ask, tell_ object-oriented principle applied twice.
 In the case of the `+` message, there is a first dispatch to select the adequate method.
 Then a second dispatch happens when in this method a new message is sent to the _argument_ of the `+` message telling this argument the way the current receiver should be summed.
-This description is clearly too abstract so we will go over a full example to explain it.
+This description is too abstract so we will go over a full example to explain it.

 ### A little reminder

-In a previous chapter you implemented a small DSL to add dice and manage die handles.
+In a previous chapter, you implemented a small DSL to add dice and manage die handles.
 With this DSL, you could create dice and add them to a die handle.
-Later on you could sum two different die handles and obtain a new one following the "Dungeons and Dragons" ruling book.
+Later on, you could sum two different die handles and obtain a new one following the "Dungeons and Dragons" ruling book.

 The following tests show these two behaviors: First the dice handle creation and second the sum of die handles.